-Today’s climate in job seeking is always on the move.
+Today’s job-seeking climate is always on the move.
 The pandemic changed how companies fill new positions.
-Remote jobs are one of the new key factors recruiters are taking into account.
+Remote jobs are one of the latest key factors recruiters are considering.

-The way you portray your skills on LinkedIn is more important than ever, and new job opportunities are closer than you think.
-Distance is no longer as important, and companies are starting to hire any professional who can do the work, regardless of location.
+How you portray your skills on LinkedIn is more important than ever, and new job opportunities are closer than you think.
+Distance is no longer necessary, and companies are starting to hire any professional who can do the work, regardless of location.

 Growing your network and treating LinkedIn as a professional platform is a sure way to make recruiters interested in hiring you.
-Just sending a plain resume, for example, may not be enough to persuade companies.
+For example, just sending a plain resume may not persuade companies.
 Recruiters are interested in potential candidates, no matter where they are.

 Social Media For Your Job Search